 A list showing more celebrities supporting Mauna Kea protest can be found here.

 We at Daniels Hawaii have the deepest respect for Hawaiian culture.
 We support science, yet not at all cost.

 As a local tour and activities provider, DanielsHawaii profits every day from the culture and the beauty of Hawaii.
 We know, visitors come here because of the romantic and beautiful Hawaiian Culture as well as the beauty of the islands.
-Why else would people visit Luau’s, enjoy Hula shows, hike all over the islands, visit hawaiian museums and book our circle island tours?
+Why else would people visit Luau’s, enjoy Hula shows, hike all over the islands, visit Hhawaiian museums and also book our circle island tours?

 Hawaii is one of the TOP tourist destinations of the world, because of the connection of culture, nature and Aloha.
-Hawaiians have always been welcoming and they are to this day.
+Hawaiians have always been welcoming and they are still to this day.

-We at Daniels Hawaii RESPECT that and try to give back to the land (Aina) and people.
-We support local non-profits doing beach cleanups like 808cleanups and international non-profit organisations like The Ocean Cleanup to help clean the ocean.
+We at Daniels Hawaii RESPECT that and also try to give back to the land (Aina) and people.
+We support local non-profits doing beach cleanups like 808cleanups and also international non-profit organisations like The Ocean Cleanup to help clean the ocean.
 Click here to learn more about our sustainable tours in Hawaii.

 Hawaii certainly is one of the greatest places in the world because of the people here, people sharing ALOHA.
 Taking advantage of people that welcomed you is nothing we can support.
-That’s why we are standing with and supporting the people on the Mauna Kea.
+That’s why we are standing with and also supporting the people on the Mauna Kea.